albamr09/django-api/README.md

 | [**Travis CI**](https://www.docker.com/)      |  Testing tool for automatically running linting and unit testing every time changes are added to the project's code. |
 | [**PostgreSQL**](https://www.postgresql.org/)      |  Database for our project (good integration with docker) |

+### Django

+Main features used:
+- **ORM**(Object Relational Mapper): provides an easy to use way to convert objects in the API to rows in the database.
+- **Django admin**: provides an out-of-the-box website which allows us to manage the objects in our database.

+### Django REST Framework

+Main feautures used:
+- **Built-in authentication system**: used to add authentication to the API's endpoints.
+- **Viewsets**: used to create the structure of the API and create all of the necessary endpoints of the API.
+- **Serializers**: to provide validation to all of the API's requests and to help convert JSON objects to Django database models.
+- **Browsable API**: which allowed us to test the API's endpoints on the get-go.
+-
 ---
 ## Principles followed